Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Introduction

+Despite these advances, relatively few studies have addressed the direct, real-time prediction of NWP forecast error at sub-mesoscale across multiple near-surface variables.
+There remains a need for methods that can capture temporal evolution, spatial heterogeneity, and region-specific dynamics while remaining computationally efficient for operational use and latency.
+This gap motivates the development of data-driven approaches to model the temporal and location-specific characteristics of forecast error across diverse meteorological regimes.

-LSTMs are particularly well-suited for applications in atmospheric science: the ability of LSTMs to retain information over long time intervals, capture nonlinear dependencies, and process multivariate inputs makes them especially effective for forecasting tasks \citep{Sepp1997}.
+Long Short-Term Memory (LSTM) models are particularly well-suited for applications in atmospheric science: the ability of LSTMs to retain information over long time intervals, capture nonlinear dependencies, and process multivariate inputs makes them especially effective for forecasting tasks \citep{Sepp1997}.
 Google recently demonstrated that an LSTM architecture proved to be the most accurate and reliable approach to predict flooding \citep{Nearing2024}.
-Similarly, another study by \citet{Wang2022} employed a hybrid convolutional-LSTM and EMD-LSTM (EMD: empirical mode decomposition) approach to predict sea-level anomalies in the South China Sea up to 15 days in advance.

-While newer architectures, such as transformers \citep{Kucuk2024} and convolutional neural networks \cite[CNNs,][]{Lagerquist2020}, have gained traction in meteorological research, LSTMs remain a competitive choice due to the inherently sequential nature of weather and its associated phenomena.
+Similarly, another study by \citet{Wang2022} employs a hybrid convolutional-LSTM and Empirical-Mode-Decomposition-LSTM approach to predict sea-level anomalies in the South China Sea up to 15 days in advance.
+While newer architectures, such as transformers \citep{Kucuk2024} and convolutional neural networks \cite[CNNs,][]{Lagerquist2020}, have gained traction in meteorological research, LSTMs remain a competitive choice.

+Motivated by its balance of predictive skill, stability, and efficiency, we adopt an LSTM-based model for real-time prediction of HRRR forecast errors \citep{NCEP_HRRR, Dowell2022, James2022} using observations from the New York State Mesonet (NYSM) and the Oklahoma State Mesonet (OKSM).
+The primary contributions of this study include: (1) the development of a station-specific, data-driven approach for predicting forecast errors at the point of use, (2) a systematic evaluation of model performance across multiple meteorological variables, and (3) an analysis of how regional physical and dynamical processes influence predictive skill across geographically distinct domains.

+Specifically, we address the following questions: how does LSTM predictive skill vary across distinct meteorological regimes?
+Are differences in forecast error prediction linked to region-specific physical and dynamical processes?
+And to what extent can a single modeling framework generalize across geographically and dynamically contrasting environments?
+These questions are examined through a comparative analysis of the New York and Oklahoma domains, whose contrasting geography and atmospheric dynamics provide a natural testbed for evaluating region-dependent forecast error behavior.

+The remainder of this paper is organized as follows.
+The Data section describes the datasets and preprocessing methods.
+The Machine Learning Model section outlines the machine learning architectures and experimental design.
+The Results and Discussions section presents the results, including model performance and inter-domain comparisons, as well as potential dynamical mechanisms driving model performance.
+Finally, the Conclusions section summarizes the key findings and highlights directions for future work.